All Episodes

 Thank you.

-I think I figured out why they're targeting the American cleric in Yemen.
+As a student in the Limbaugh Institute for Advanced Conservative Studies, I think I figured out why they're targeting the American cleric in Yemen.

 Tell me.

-Well, if they arrest him and put him through a civilian trial, and the terrorist act that he's associated with happened under Obama's watch, it would only embarrass Obama, wouldn't give them a chance to embarrass Bush.
+Well, if they arrest him and put him through a civilian trial and the terrorist act that he's associated with happened under Obama's watch, it would only embarrass Obama, wouldn't give them a chance to embarrass Bush.

-Well, uh That's an interesting thought.
+Well, that's an interesting thought.

 I have to give it.

-Of course, they can handle that.
+Of course, they could handle that.

-They could, I mean, they could take care of that.
+I mean, they could take care of that.

 I find it just hysterical that we even come up with these kind of theories to explain the regime.